 To be clear, when we say “delete” pages of content on your site, we’re not advocating for a quick swipe of the guillotine.
 Parting ways with content of the past requires a little more tact and can be carried out in a number of ways — depending upon the content itself.

 This is the closest thing to the guillotine approach and should be used for content you don’t care to see (or have Google or anyone else) see ever again.

 Setting a 410 deleted response code for the page you are deleting is akin to telling Google to forget about your page forever, notifying them that you have deleted it for a reason and that it didn’t magically disappear into the depths of the Web.

-Some webmasters may instead suggest a 404 not found response code, but this method causes delays because it relies upon Google figuring out for itself that the page is gone.
+Some webmasters may instead suggest a 404 web page not found response code, but this method causes delays because it relies upon Google figuring out for itself that the page is gone.
 A 410 deleted response code doesn’t mince words, sending a direct, much more powerful message to search engines that you mean business.